User Spotlight

 Lastly, looking ahead, could you share any exciting plans for upcoming experiments?
 Are there any thoughts on incorporating our devices into your future projects?

 We have exciting plans to delve into the study of plant-pathogen interactions.
 One of the key assays on our agenda involves measuring reactive oxygen species, and the Absorbance 96, with its specific wavelengths, aligns perfectly with the requirements for this type of assay.
-In addition, we also plan to perform an ELISA assay to look closely at specific proteins in the pitcher fluid, and here the possibility of spontaneously measuring with multiple wavelengths with Absorbance 96 will come in handy.
+In addition, we also plan to perform an ELISA assay to look closely at specific proteins in the pitcher fluid, and here the possibility of spontaneously measuring with multiple wavelengths with Absorbance 96 will be useful.

 Learn more about our products